 Baby shampoo provides an effective yet gentle cleaner.
 Without the typical heavy degreasers of most detergents, baby shampoo cleans without leaving a residue to gum up the clear coat finish.
-Generally, one ounce (1 oz.) is all you need per fivegallon bucket of water.
+Generally, one ounce (1 oz.) is all you need per five-gallon bucket of water.
 Add one cup of food grade distilled white vinegar to your wash bucket.
-Tiffin Motorhomes recommends the lamb's wool pad sold by Mary Moppins.
-This enables you to safely wash your coach from the ground by placing the pad on an extension.